skytruong90/My_Bug_Tracker_Project/README.md

 # Title: Bug Tracker Project
-### I worked on this myself as a side project and the code was build using C# and dot net.
+### I worked on this by myself in order to push my limit and the code was build using C# and dot net.

 ## How to install:
 1. Clone the repository: https://github.com/skytruong90/My_Bug_Tracker_Project.git